NamtaoProductions/namtao-com/src/site/notes/Misusing Macros for Fn and profit.md

 const compiletime: &str = env!("PATH");
 ```

-    PART 2: Macros

 Macros execute arbitrary code at compile time, and then can insert the results of that processing as potentially const values, like here, the result of interrogating the path is a const, static string.